Implicit Bias of Policy Gradient in Linear Quadratic Control: Extrapolation to Unseen Initial States

 \textbf{Results.} For both the pendulum and quadcopter control problems, we train via policy gradient a (state-feedback) controller, parameterized as a fully-connected neural network with ReLU activation.
 The controls produced by a randomly initialized neural network are usually near zero.
-Hence, during the first iterations of policy gradient, both the pendulum and quadcopter fall downwards from their respective initial states, qualitatively leading to exploration. \cref{fig:pend_and_quad_experiments_main} shows that, in accordance with our theory for LQR problems, in both the pendulum and quadcopter problems, when training with initial states of some height, the controller can extrapolate near-perfectly to unseen initial states of lower height.
-The extrapolation is observed qualitatively, in terms of the final states in a trajectory being near the target state, and quantitatively, as evaluated by the cost measure compared to a non-extrapolating controller.\footnote{ The cost extrapolation measure (\cref{def:cost_measure}) is adapted to non-linear control problems by taking $\U$ to be a predetermined set of initial states unseen in training (see \cref{app:experiments:details} for further details).
-In contrast, the optimality measure (\cref{def:opt_measure}) is not directly applicable to non-linear control problems. } Moreover, for the quadcopter control problem, \cref{fig:quad_experiments_add_unseen_initial_states,fig:quad_experiments_dist} in \cref{app:experiments:nn} demonstrate that, respectively: \emph{(i)} the extent of extrapolation varies depending on the distance from initial states seen in training; and \emph{(ii)} extrapolation also applies to unseen initial states with horizontal distance from the initial states seen in training.
+Hence, during the first iterations of policy gradient, both the pendulum and quadcopter fall downwards from their respective initial states, qualitatively leading to exploration. \cref{fig:pend_and_quad_experiments_main} shows that, in accordance with our theory for LQR problems, in both the pendulum and quadcopter problems, the controller can extrapolate near-perfectly to unseen initial states whose heights are lower than those of the seen initial states.
+The extrapolation is observed qualitatively, in the sense of trajectories stabilizing near the target state, and quantitatively, as evaluated by the cost extrapolation measure in comparison to a non-extrapolating controller.\footnote{ The cost measure of extrapolation (\cref{def:cost_measure}) is adapted to non-linear control problems by taking $\U$ to be a predetermined set of initial states unseen in training (see \cref{app:experiments:details} for further details).
+We do not evaluate the optimality measure (\cref{def:opt_measure}) since it is not directly applicable to non-linear control problems. } For the quadcopter control problem, \cref{fig:quad_experiments_add_unseen_initial_states,fig:quad_experiments_dist} in \cref{app:experiments:nn} demonstrate that, respectively: \emph{(i)} the extent of extrapolation to unseen initial states varies depending on their distance from the seen initial states; and \emph{(ii)} extrapolation also applies to unseen initial states with horizontal distance from the seen initial states.